Elevating ADHD care for everyone

 Typically, you will see your clinician for short visits every 2 to 4 weeks at the start to work on tailoring your treatment plan to your specific needs.

 Once your treatment plan is optimized, you will check in with your care team every three months by phone or chat.
 The choice is typically yours, although sometimes we will need to speak with you.
-And you can always message your care team for a response within one business day!
+And you can always message your care team.
+Responses are typically received within 2 business days.

 How much does Frida cost?